Sirosky/AniTag/README.md

 AniTag serves as a simple, lightweight local anime media manager with an emphasis on... well tags.
 Unlike programs like Kodi, it is not meant to be a fully-featured media manager/ player.

+## Download

+Grab the latest version [here](https://github.com/Sirosky/AniTag/releases).

+**Disclaimers:** While AniTag is mostly feature complete, the program is still in early stages of development.
+Expect crashes and random bugs.
+AniTag works best on a 1080p screen since its sole developer only has access to a 1080p monitor.

 ## Primary Features

 - Display and access local anime in one centralized location